 Making Polymer Clay Trinket Bowls

 These bowls are not only beautiful, but are easy and fun to make.
-This is a guide about making polymer clay trinket bowls
+This is a page about making polymer clay trinket bowls

 These little bowls are a quick and easy project.
 When you can find the polymer clay on sale, it's pretty inexpensive, too.
 I love the organic shapes.
 They all come out different.
 You could use any combination of colors you like, or just one color.
 They are perfect for holding jewelry or little trinkets.